DASANIDrinker/CarRental-App-FrontEnd/README.md

 # CarRental-App-FrontEnd
-A front end for a wechat car rental application.
+A front end for a wechat car rental application.<br>
 Refer red comments as explanations.

 ## Home page